Driving sustainable building performance

 High performance buildings

-When used as part of our specialised Thin-Joint System, it’s possible to build airtight structures extremely efficiently.
+When using our Thin-Joint System or H+H Vertical Wall Panels, it’s also possible to build airtight structures extremely efficiently.
 Our blocks have been used as the basis of both Passivhaus certified homes and zero carbon buildings.

 In fact, as long ago as 2007 H+H aicrete was used as the basis for the demonstration zero carbon house constructed at the Building Research Establishment (BRE).